 Everyone on Medicare needs credible prescription drug coverage.
 If you’re offering Medicare Advantage-only plans (Private-Fee-For-Service or Medicare MSA) or Medigap plans, you can easily earn more selling prescription drug insurance.
 We’ll tell you how!

 If your clients desire to enroll in a Medicare Advantage plan, they can enroll in a Medicare Advantage Prescription Drug (MAPD) plan if one is available.
 Conversely, if your clients have, or will enroll in, Original Medicare and possibly a Medicare Supplement plan, they can obtain prescription drug coverage through a stand-alone PDP.
 A small number of counties in a few states do not offer an MAPD plan.
-In these counties, individuals can enroll in a Medicare Advantage plan without prescription drug coverage and a stand-alone PDP.
+In these counties, individuals can enroll in a Medicare Advantage plan without prescription drug coverage (PFFS or Medicare MSA) and a stand-alone PDP.

 Below, we outline a few best practices for selling prescription drug plans (PDPs).
 Do these seven things to quickly and efficiently set clients up with the right plan for their budget and needs, earn a little more commission, and build loyalty!